Sujai/hyderabad-iot-event/README.md

 - [Overview of AI Developer workflow](https://docs.qualcomm.com/bundle/publicresource/topics/80-70022-15B/introduction.html?vproduct=1601111740013072&version=1.6)

 #### Testing and Feedback
-- Test the application on the IQ-9075 Evaluation Kit (EVK) (IQ-9075) and share your experience/feedback in the excel.
+- Test the application on the IQ-9075 Evaluation Kit (EVK) (IQ-9075)/Robotics RB3 Platform and share your experience/feedback in the excel.

 ### Task 2: Bring new model to AI hub (BYOM) and integrate model into existing Sample Applications (supported models in IMSDK)